robertbraeutigam/scan/README.md

 If there are any errors while evaluating a wiring script an error must be raised with the predefined error data type.

+## Appendix: Data Type Serialization

+Primitive types are serialized to a single byte, according to the following rules:
+- Bit 7-5: The size of the value
+- Bit 4-0: How the bytes are to be interpreted.

+The size of the value may be the following:
+* 0 = 1 Byte
+* 1 = 2 Byte
+* 2 = 4 Byte
+* 3 = 8 Byte
+* 5 = Unused
+* 6 = Unused
+* 7 = VLI

+Following interpretations are available for the above sizes:
+* 0 = Boolean
+* 1 = Unsigned Integer
+* 2 = Signed Integer
+* 3 = Real

+Note, that not all combinations of these bits is a valid one.
+Invalid combinations must cause an error and the containing definition to become invalid.

 ## Appendix E: Communication Examples

 This addendum shows "physical" TCP/IP payloads for certain selected / common use-cases.